August 13, 2017

 Seeker of stories; reporter of hope and mercy; worker for justice; advocate for children and the oppressed; voracious reader; music-lover; student of comedy; follower of Jesus Christ.

 I am in my 15th year of ordained ministry in the ELCA (Evangelical Lutheran Church in America).
-I am approaching the end of my first year at King of Kings Lutheran Church in Ann Arbor, Michigan; my 4th call.
+I am approaching the end of my second year at King of Kings Lutheran Church in Ann Arbor, Michigan; my 4th call.

-King of Kings is also filled with gifted musicians, thoughtful philosophers, and encouraging folks who care for the hurting in this world in numerous ways.
+King of Kings is filled with gifted musicians, thoughtful philosophers, and encouraging folks who care for the hurting in this world in numerous ways.
 They make me a better pastor by their witness.

 The current events in the United States and in our world make proclaiming the Good News an increasing challenge.
 Still, it does not seem to be a matter of the Gospel being irrelevant, it is more relevant in the midst of tragedies than at any other time.
 It requires that we look deeper at the way things are intertwined and unfolding.
 It means that I have to be ever more diligent in locating myself in the story of Jesus Christ to effectively help others do the same.